What Are E. Coli Infections?

 How Are E. Coli Infections Treated?

-Kids with an E. coli infection should rest as much as possible and drink plenty of fluids to avoid dehydration.
-Those who get dehydrated might need to get care in a hospital and be given IV fluids.
-Kids with HUS may need dialysis for kidney failure and/or blood transfusions.
+Someone who becomes dehydrated might need to be hospitalized to get IV fluids.
+Those with HUS may need dialysis for kidney failure and/or blood transfusions.

 Can E. Coli Infections Be Prevented?

-E. coli outbreaks have been tied to a wide variety of foods, such as fresh spinach, hamburgers, ground beef, bologna, hazelnuts, packaged cheeses, shredded lettuce, and prepackaged cookie dough.
+E. coli outbreaks have been traced to a wide variety of foods, including fresh spinach, hamburgers, ground beef, bologna, hazelnuts, packaged cheeses, shredded lettuce, and prepackaged cookie dough.

-Safe food preparation can go a long way toward protecting your family from E. coli infections:
+Safe food preparation is a key step in protecting yourself from an E. coli infection:

 - Cook meat well until it reaches a temperature of at least 160°F/70°C at its thickest point.